2005 photo essays

 On the day of my departure to Japan, I arrive at Munich airport around 14:30h.
 The last week had been pretty exhausting due to all the farewell partying, some more farewell partying and me moving out of my flat which took me until a few hours before my flight departed.
 Therefore, I hope for an uneventful and smooth journey.
 Oh man was I wrong, the fun had only just begun.

 Things start to get messy once we reach the Air France counter, which will be the air carrier for the first route to Paris.
 The Air France staff refuses to transport us without a visa.
 We explain that we will get a working visa once in Japan, we just need to get into the country on a tourist visa.
 They say they can't do it and that we need to change the return flight to three months from now, not six.
-Oh well, it's not like dozens of people from the German team have already completed the journey without any trouble.
 We call the station manager over but no dice, our flight has to get changed.
 Also, we are told to check the matter immediately once in Japan.
 As we arrive in Paris, we meet two other colleagues, who say they didn't have any problems when checking in 30 minutes prior to us.
-I'm feeling so lucky now.
+I'm feeling lucky already.

 · The passport disaster